pravashendhukumar/QI_InterviewAssignment/README.md

 5. Framework uses Page Object Design Pattern, hence there is clean separation between test code and page specific code such as locators and layout.
 6. Supports re-run of failed test cases.
 7. Allows to control the tests to be run using sheet (Sanity/Regression) in TestData.xlsx sheet.
+8. Supports execution on Chrome,Firefox and Edge browser

 ## **Required Setup :**